-Check out the celebrities supporting Fight CRC!
+Check out the celebrity advocates supporting Fight CRC!

 Country music singer/songwriter Craig Campbell became Fight CRC’s first national spokesman in 2015.
 He got involved with One Million Strong to honor his late father who passed away when Craig was 11 years old.
 Craig’s gotten involved in the cause through awareness and advocacy.
 He’s joined Fight CRC advocates on the Hill and performed at numerous One Million Strong events.
 Additionally, he fundraises for the organization.
 Proceeds from the annual Craig Campbell Celebrity Cornhole Challenge benefit Fight Colorectal Cancer.
 He co-wrote Stronger Than That, an anthem of the Fight CRC community.